What Is ADHD in Adults?

-Around ten million adults have ADHD.
+Around 10 million adults have ADHD.
 Symptoms begin in childhood and continue into adulthood.

 An adult with ADHD may show inconsistent performance at work, and struggle with daily responsibilities.
 They can harbor feelings of frustration, guilt, or shame.

-I zoned out when people were talking (I didn’t mean to) and I lacked basic organizational skills.
+I zoned out when people were talking (I did not mean to) and I lacked basic organizational skills.
 Also, I knew how to do things, but could not make myself do them.
 Things that came quickly to others were tasks I could only manage with great difficulty.

 Something as simple as cleaning house could be incredibly frustrating, as I had a difficult time with finding a natural order to do things.
 I often started tasks in the middle or went from one thing to another without ever finishing anything.
-I would start in one room and then realize I was doing something entirely different, or that I’d moved to another room altogether.
+I would start in one room and then realize I was doing something entirely different, or that I would move to another room altogether.

 Statistics on ADHD in Adults

-When children who were not treated reach adulthood, 79 percent experience symptoms of anxiety, depression, and physical ailments compared to 51 percent of adults without ADHD.
+When children who were not treated reach adulthood, 79% experience symptoms of anxiety, depression and physical ailments, compared to 51% of adults without ADHD.

-Given that only 10 to 25 percent of adults with ADHD are actually diagnosed and adequately treated, while more than 40 percent of patients who met the criteria for adult ADHD had not been diagnosed, only about 10% of adult ADHD patients have received any kind of treatment.
+Given that only 10% to 25% of adults with ADHD are actually diagnosed and adequately treated, while more than 40% of patients who met the criteria for adult ADHD had not been diagnosed, only about 10% of adult ADHD patients have received any kind of treatment.